Josh Bell Player Props: Guardians vs. Royals

-Josh Bell -- with an on-base percentage of .244 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Zack Greinke on the hill, on June 29 at 2:10 PM ET.
+Josh Bell -- with an on-base percentage of .233 in his past 10 games, 77 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Jordan Lyles on the mound, on July 6 at 7:10 PM ET.

-In his last game, he racked up four RBI (going 2-for-5 with a double and a home run) against the Royals.
+He had a hitless performance in his most recent game (0-for-4) against the Braves.

 Josh Bell Game Info & Props vs. the Royals